gaberull/gaberull/README.md

 ### PHP Emailer Script for Supreme Systems Inc.

-This Script is scheduled to run daily on GCP Compute Engine VM Instance
+- Script is scheduled to run daily on GCP Compute Engine VM Instance
 - Queries database of employee records and checks for upcoming employee birthdays within the next ~12 days (adjustable)
 - Sends out Notification email to employees' boss about upcoming birthdays, containing employee contact information
   - Purpose of notification is to remind the boss to send out a birthday gift or letter